Talia al Ghul: The New 52

-Following Damian's resurrection, Talia had emerged on Nanda Parbat with no memory of who she was.
-She kills a nearby Tibetan to eat their food.

-Later, Talia was approached by a shadowy figure; she is able to recognize the robed figure and feared that a faction known as the Lu'un Darga is upon release, she is then knocked unconscious.
-The robed figure restores Talia's memory and attempts to influence her as a servant, but Talia resists his control and knocks him unconscious with stalagmites.
+Following Damian's resurrection, Talia emerges on Nanda Parbat with amnesia.
+Later, Talia is approached by a shadowy figure; she is able to recognize the robed figure and feared that a faction known as the Lu'un Darga is upon release, she is then knocked unconscious.
+The robed figure restores Talia's memory and attempts to influence her as a servant, but Talia resists his control and knocks him unconscious.
 She tries to escape the Lu'un Darga's unknown lair of the inner core with the heart of the Lazarus Pit.
-When Talia was reunited with her son in the Lu'un Darga's lair on al Ghul Island, Damian is aware of his quest about the Lu'un Darga.
-He doesn't wish to see Talia however and attacks her.